Portugal’s Madeira Island is a well-known destination, traditionally popular with honeymooners and retired couples.

 São Tiago Yellow Fort (Fortaleza de São Tiago) is the best place for this.
 You can’t miss it – it’s bright yellow.
 Just walk from the town center to the sea front, face the water and look to your left.

 It’s not exactly a beach (ok not at all), but there’s a paved area where locals go to sunbathe and swim during the summertime.
 On hot days, the place gets absolutely packed out.

 São Tiago is a great spot to relax in the sun with a good book or some friends.
 There’s also a small bar there, which serves drinks and simple food.

 Three House Hotel is the place to go for this.
 Head up to the top floor, where you’ll find a nice setup with a DJ, speciality coffee, and an interesting range of cocktails.
 They also serve lunch and dinner and bake their own sourdough bread.

 7. Sip fancy coffee and admire art

 Try Funchal’s best specialty coffee at Art Food Corner.
-They have all the good stuff a coffee snob could want – including proper flat whites, V60 filter brews, Oatly barista oat milk, and matcha lattes!
+They have everything a coffee snob could want – including proper flat whites, V60 filter brews, barista oat milk, and matcha lattes!